You’ve signed the Agreement of Purchase and Sale. What’s next?

 - Obtain change of address forms from the post office.
 For a small charge, you can also arrange for your mail to be rerouted to your new home.
 Check out home moving check list.

 - You'll receive your keys on the date of closing from your real estate lawyer.
 It is prudent to visit your newly purchased home/ condo the very same day.
-Call your lawyer/ real estate salesperson and inform successful closing.
-You may also report things that are not to your satisfaction and or are in breach of your home buying contract.
+Call your lawyer/ real estate salesperson and inform them of your successful closing.